 The Kinsol Trestle is one of the tallest free-standing and most spectacular timber rail trestle structures in the world.
 It is 187 long and stands 44 meters above the Koksilah River.

-Originally it was completed in 1920 and was named for the nearby “King Solomon Mine” that ultimately closed down due to its failure to produce silver and copper.
+Originally it was completed in 1920 and was named for the nearby “King Solomon Mine,” which ultimately closed down due to its failure to produce silver and copper.

 In 2007 plans were made to restore the trestle as a tourist attraction and a way to extend the Trans Canada Trail network.